SirEthanator/Hyprland-Dots/README.md

 - Obviously thanks to [Sainnhe](https://github.com/sainnhe) for [this beautiful color scheme](https://github.com/sainnhe/everforest).
 - My Neovim config is [LazyVim](https://github.com/LazyVim/LazyVim) with added plugin config and a tweaked init.lua.
-- Cursors come from [Everforest Cursors](https://github.com/talwat/everforest-cursors) with an included hyprcursor port.
+- Cursors come from [Everforest Cursors](https://github.com/talwat/everforest-cursors), [Catppuccin Cursors](https://github.com/catppuccin/cursors), and (Rose Pine Cursors)[https://github.com/rose-pine/cursor].
-- My Everforest Kvantum theme is based on [Catppuccin Kvantum](https://github.com/catppuccin/Kvantum) which is also included in the repo.
+- My Everforest and Rose Pine Kvantum themes are based on [Catppuccin Kvantum](https://github.com/catppuccin/Kvantum) which is also included in the repo.
-- My theme for Swaync is based on [Catppuccin swaync](https://github.com/catppuccin/swaync).
+- My themes for Swaync is based on [Catppuccin swaync](https://github.com/catppuccin/swaync).
-- My Rofi theme is from [this collection of Rofi themes](https://github.com/adi1090x/rofi).
+- My Rofi themes are from [this collection of Rofi themes](https://github.com/adi1090x/rofi).

 ## Use with